Atacadão: History

 In 2020, the retail chain Carrefour acquired 30 stores from Makro, aiming to increase Atacadão's market share.
 The acquisition cost Carrefour R$1.95 billion and included 14 gas stations in the package.
 The transaction would allow Atacadão to expand its presence in Rio de Janeiro and the Northeast.

 In January 2023, Carrefour announced that it would change one of its stores in the commune of Sevran, France, as part of its strategy to focus on low-income populations.
 On January 16, the city's mayor, Stéphane Blanchet, called Carrefour's decision disastrous.
 In the following months, the city launched a petition, promoted discussions, and scheduled a demonstration for March 11th.
 However, the mayor of the city of Aulnay-sous-Bois, Bruno Beschizza, embraced the idea, but the commune's population also launched a petition.
 Despite the petitions from the population of this French commune, the first French Atacadão store was inaugurated on June 20, 2024, in Aulnay-sous-Bois.

 On 20 June 2024, the first store opened in France at the O'Parinor shopping center in Aulnay-sous-Bois, Seine-Saint-Denis, marking a response to the impact of inflation on the purchasing power of the French population.

 Atacadão Maroc was launched in 1992, replacing Metro Maroc and Carrefour Maxi after LabelVie, a local Moroccan group (which owns Atacadão Maroc), opened its first location in Casablanca and Salé.
-The latest location opened in 2022 in the city of Mèknes.
+Atacadão Maroc operates 20 locations as of 2025.